seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TAMORA**
 Then all too late I bring this fatal writ,
 The complot of this timeless tragedy;
-And wonder greatly that man’s face can fold
+And wonder greatly that man's face can fold
 In pleasing smiles such murderous tyranny.

 *She giveth SATURNINUS a letter*

 **SATURNINUS**
 *\[Reads]*
-‘An if we miss to meet him handsomely–
+'An if we miss to meet him handsomely--
-Sweet huntsman, Bassianus ’tis we mean–
+Sweet huntsman, Bassianus 'tis we mean--
 Do thou so much as dig the grave for him:
-Thou know’st our meaning.
+Thou know'st our meaning.
 Look for thy reward
 Among the nettles at the elder-tree
 Which overshades the mouth of that same pit
 Where we decreed to bury Bassianus.
-Do this, and purchase us thy lasting friends.’
+Do this, and purchase us thy lasting friends.'
 O Tamora! was ever heard the like?
 This is the pit, and this the elder-tree.
 Look, sirs, if you can find the huntsman out